Citi is an Advertising Partner

 There are no hard-and-fast rules stating how long credit card companies have to complete a balance transfer, the way there are rules about how quickly credit bureaus should lift a credit freeze.
 This means that balance transfer processing periods vary by lender and bank.

-Discover, for example, tells cardholders that balance transfers on a new credit account will process in 14 days—but if you’re transferring a balance onto an existing account, it only takes 7 days to process.
-Chase and Citi both advise cardholders that balance transfers could take up to 21 days to complete, with Citi noting that the process might take even longer with some banks.
-Check with your lender to see how long your balance transfer might take.
+Discover, for example, tells cardholders that balance transfers on a new credit account will usually take between 7 and 10 days—but if you’re transferring a balance onto an existing account, it only takes 7 days to process.
+Chase and Citi both advise cardholders that balance transfers could take up to 21 days to complete, with Citi noting that the process might take even longer when transferring from some banks.
+It’s a good idea to confirm with your lender how long your balance transfer might take.

 How to track your balance transfer’s progress

 If you want to know whether your balance transfer is complete, check your credit card account.
-Some lenders provide an option for you to track your balance transfer’s status online, which makes it easy for you to track its progress.
+Some lenders provide an option for you to track your balance transfer’s status online, which makes it easy for you to keep on top of its progress.

 When your balance transfer has been authorized and processed, it will appear as a debit on the card to which you transferred the balance.
-In other words: if you transfer a $1,000 balance from the Capital One® Venture® Rewards Credit Card to the Discover it® Balance Transfer card, your transfer will be complete when the $1,000 is debited from your Discover it Balance Transfer credit account (a balance transfer fee applies).
+In other words: if you transfer a $1,000 balance from the Capital One Venture Rewards Credit Card to the Citi® Double Cash Card, your transfer will be complete when the $1,000 is debited from your Citi Double Cash account (a balance transfer fee applies).

 Be aware that some credit cards may show a balance transfer as “pending” before the process is complete.
 In that case, your balance transfer is in progress—but it is not yet finalized.

-You’ll also want to check your original credit card after your balance transfer has finished processing, just to ensure there isn’t any remaining balance on the card that needs to be paid off.
-Sometimes people assume they’re transferring the entire balance on their credit card without realizing that a few purchases haven’t posted to the card account yet.
+You’ll also want to double-check your original credit card after your balance transfer has finished processing, just to ensure there isn’t any remaining balance on the card that needs to be paid off.
+Sometimes, people assume they’re transferring the entire balance on their credit card without realizing that a few purchases haven’t been posted to the card account yet, leaving them with an unexpected balance on their old credit card.

 What to do if your balance transfer is delayed